cvaisnor/quick-merge-testing/README.md

 ### IDE'S Used: VSCode and PyCharm

-__Note:__ A Python virtual environment is located in /env.
-This venv contains the libraries used in the manipulation of the output .csv table used in the 'comparing_sorts.ipynb' file.
+__Note:__ A Python virtual environment was used for manipulating the output of sorting the input_files directory.
 I wanted to have more control of the graphing and table manipulation characteristics, compared to using Microsoft Excel.
+I will include the libraries used in that environment in the requirements.txt file.

-This venv is __NOT__ needed for 'lab4.py'.
-Any Python 3 version should work fine for running the program.
+The virtual environment is **NOT** needed for running the program, **lab4.py**.

 ### How to Use:
 The program reads .txt files in the input_files folder.
 Each .txt file must have one element(integer) per line with no leading or trailing spaces.